Frequently asked questions

 Comparables

 A radial search will return comparable results for properties within the defined radius.
-The radius limit is 15000 metres and the centre of the search is based on the postcode or location inputted.
+The radius limit is 15,000 and the centre of the search is based on the postcode or location inputted.

 A draw area search will return comparable results for properties within the polygon shape drawn.